 Use a circular hardwood blade (60-100T) with carbide teeth.
-This will produce a cut that needs little to no cleanup.
+This will produce a cut that needs little cleanup.

-Band and reciprocating saws are safe to use.
-The thinner blades leave a smooth cut, but you will also have some shavings to clean up.
+Band & reciprocating saws are safe to use.
+The thinner blades leave a smooth cut, but you will also have shavings to clean up.